Pandoa/DiscordFeatures/README.md

 }
 ```
 # 6. Contact
-If you need help, have a feature request or experience troubles, please contact us at [pandores.marketplace@gmail.com](mailto:pandores.marketplace+DiscordFeatures@gmail.com?subject=DiscordFeatures%20-%20).
+If you need help, spotted a bug, have a feature request or experience troubles, please contact us at [pandores.marketplace@gmail.com](mailto:pandores.marketplace+DiscordFeatures@gmail.com?subject=DiscordFeatures%20-%20).